GamingZacharyC/GamingZacharyC/README.md

 Hello!
 I am GamingZacharyC, a programmer-by-hobby that mostly focuses on Minecraft modding.
 In my spare time, I play plenty of video games, watch all too much YouTube, and make not-useless open-source code projects.

 Some random stuff about me:
-* I love to manage Discord servers, weirdly.
-* Giving tech support is oddly satisfying to me.
 * I am a huge supporter and advocate for Dark Mode.
 I urge you to check out [Dark Reader](https://github.com/darkreader/darkreader!
 * Windows is my perfered platform because of the developer friendliness.
 * [Logitech G](https://logitechg.com/) for the win!
+* Giving tech support is oddly satisfying to me.
 * I'm somewhat a security freak.
 SECURE IT ALL.
+* I love to manage Discord servers, weirdly.

 # Current Projects
 * My current large project is Aetherium ([GamingZacharyC\Aetherium](https://github.com/GamingZacharyC/Aetherium)), a mod for Minecraft inspired by Thaumcraft (but quite a bit different, not a copy of [Arcana]()) with a release *nowhere near*.
 See [the Aetherium website](https://gamingzacharyc.github.io/Aetherium).
 To download any stable development builds, look no further than GitHub Releases.
 As for unofficial, in-dev builds, [compile the code yourself](https://mcforge.readthedocs.io/en/latest/gettingstarted/#building-and-testing-your-mod:~:text=To%20build%20your%20mod%2C%20run%20gradlew,the%20Minecraft%20server%20with%20its%20GUI.).
-* * Completion level: Not a Clue
+  * Completion level: Not a Clue

 ## Under the Radar Projects
 * Livin' Half - Minecraft Datapack
-* * Completion Level: 99.9%
+  * Completion Level: 99.9%
 * To-Be-Announced - Minecraft Datapack
-* * Completion Level: ~80%
+  * Completion Level: ~80%